New ‘Wakanda Forever’ trailer released, mysterious hero revealed - NewsBreak

 New ‘Wakanda Forever’ trailer released, mysterious hero revealed

-Marvel studios dropped the latest trailer for “Wakanda Forever,” the sequel to “Black Panther” early Monday morning.
+( KTLA ) – Marvel studios dropped the latest trailer for “Wakanda Forever,” the sequel to “Black Panther,” early Monday morning.

 The over two-minute-long teaser shows the citizens of Wakanda mourning the death of King T’Challa, played by Chadwick Boseman.Chadwick Boseman honored as hometown hero in native South Carolina